awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_document_analyzer/Readme.md

 Create these Java classes:

 + **DocumentApplication** - Used as the base class for the Spring Boot application.
-+ **DocumentController** - Used as the Spring Boot controller that handles HTTP requests..
++ **DocumentController** - Used as the Spring Boot controller that handles HTTP requests.
 + **S3Service** - Uses the Amazon S3 API to perform S3 operations.
-+ **TextractService** -Uses the Amazon Textract API to perform document operations.
++ **TextractService** - Uses the Amazon Textract API to perform document operations.

 ### DocumentApplication class